-I am a BACP accredited humanistic integrative Counsellor, Psychotherapist and Clinical Supervisor.
-I offer counselling to individual from my confidential and private practice in North London N3.
+I am an MBACP accredited humanistic integrative Psychotherapist, Counsellor and Clinical Supervisor.
+I offer counselling to individual from my confidential and private practice in North West London NW2 Brent Cross area.

-I spent several years working with addiction, especially food addiction, OCD (Obsessive Compulsive Disorder) and eating disorders.
-I have worked with dual diagnosis clients in both addiction and other mental health organisations.
+I have spent several years working with addiction, especially food addiction, OCD (Obsessive Compulsive Disorder) and eating disorders.
+I have worked with dual diagnosis clients in addiction clinics as well as other mental health organisations.

 I abide by the British Association of Counselling and Psychotherapy (BACP) Code of Ethics.

 Atkinson-Ball college - 2004 Advanced Diploma in Hypnotherapy and Hynohealing

 CPPD - 2007 Certificate in Working With Addiction

 CPPD - 2014 Diploma in Humanistic Integrative Counselling

 CPPD - 2015 Advanced Diploma in Humanistic Integrative Counselling